wdi-sg/gitbook-2019/projects/1-project/project-one.md

 **You will be working individually for this project**, but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

 We will approve your project before you begin.
-Please prepare the [pre-project materials.](pre-project-exercise.md)
+Please prepare the [pre-project materials.](p1-project-exercise.md)

-We will be doing an app [soft launch](/soft-launch.md) two days before the project due date.
+We will be doing a [soft launch](/soft-launch.md) two days before the project due date.

 ### Technical Requirements